Les artikkelen på norsk: Taiwan den Kompliserte

 So you don’t get recognized, what’s the big deal?

 As people of Taiwan live in a separate political entity from the PRC, it is my opinion that we should have the right to be called what we want (wild idea, right?), not what some other government that doesn’t have control over us wants, and be treated the same as the citizens of any other recognized nation.
-Imagine winning an international competition and not seeing your proper country name and flag displayed, or even worse, to have another country’s name and flag displayed.
-Imagine travelling abroad and have trouble getting help from your own government because there isn’t an embassy or because your own government isn’t recognized.
+Imagine winning an international competition and not seeing your country’s proper name and flag displayed, or even worse, to have another country’s name and flag displayed.
+Imagine travelling abroad and have trouble getting help from your own government because there isn’t an embassy or because your own government or passport isn’t recognized.
 Imagine unable to obtain assistance from the World Health Organization during a global pandemic because your country is claimed to be part of another country that doesn’t provide your country with crucial information.
 As a developed society, there is a lot of contribution Taiwan could make if the international society would let us and treat us as a country.
 This is why I try so hard to tell anyone who would listen, that I am from Taiwan, an independent sovereign state.

 Taiwan’s Country Profile & Pages (external sites):